 Consider the following scenario as an illustration: you have been entrusted with a dead person’s account.
 You are not transferring ownership of the account; you are using it as though the previous owner were still living.
 But then an issue arises, such as sensitive account information taken in some way.
 In such a scenario, a complaint can be filed in, and the account owner is responsible for defending the claim, which can be somewhat challenging.

 Even under this worst-case scenario, there is still a possibility of transferring ownership; it just depends on the organization we’re talking about.
 However, the process will typically be significantly more time-consuming than the initial account transfer that you may have completed in the past.

 Secure Your Digital Assets

-While talking about the transfer of Digital Assets of a loved one is not something you would want to deal with immediately following their death, it is just as important as transferring their physical assets.
-While access by password sounds like a convenient get-around, it is more often than not worth the hassle in the long run.
+While discussing the transfer of a deceased loved one’s digital assets is not something you would want to engage with in the immediate aftermath of their death, it is just as necessary as discussing the transfer of a deceased person’s physical assets.
+Although entering a password to gain access may look like a time-saving workaround, in most cases, it is well worth the effort involved in the long term.

 You can have peace of mind knowing that your digital assets will be cared for properly in the event of your death or incapacity if you use digital estate planning software.
 Your loved ones will also benefit from this since they will no longer have to go through the trouble of transferring your digital assets.